 Job title Producer

-Fancy watching TV and meeting some of the world’s biggest sports stars for a living?
-Joe Bennett, a producer, reveals how he worked his way up to his current role
+If someone asked you if you fancied getting paid for watching TV and meeting some of the world’s biggest sports stars for a living then you’d be daft to decline.
+Joe Bennett, a producer, reveals how that is exactly how he works and how he worked his way up to his current role.

 Working in sports media can be very competitive.
 However, the rewards for those prepared to work hard are tangible.
 Just ask Joe Bennett, who worked as an Assistant Producer for Sunset & Vine for BT Sport, FATV and now works for Chelsea Football Club.
 Joe watches a lot of television and has met some of the biggest sports stars in the name of work.